English Speaking Counseling in Tokyo Japan

 Charts & Graphs.
 The Meguro Counseling Center often uses charts and graphs in order to conceptualize clinical issues in visual form.
 These are some examples of the many files used with clients at the Center (the graphs require individual discussion in order to make sense in context of each unique situation):

-Psychiatric Medication.
-The therapists at the Meguro Counseling Center have considerable experience in treating psychiatric conditions and your therapist can provide you with information and make specific recommendations to you for psychiatric medication that can be received via referral to a local physician affiliated with the Center.
-Please refer to the psychiatric medication referral page for more details.
+Psychopharmacology-Integrated Psychotherapy.
+The Meguro Counseling Center usually favors an approach that is integrated with psychotherapy when it is necessary to use medication.
+The therapists at the Meguro Counseling Center have considerable experience in treating psychiatric conditions with psychotherapy integrated with medication, and your therapist can provide you with information and make specific recommendations to you for psychiatric medication that can be received via referral to a local physician affiliated with the Center.
+The Center is intimately familiar with the effects and possible side-effects of these medications and has a strict set of policies and procedures to insure a minimal chance of harm from using psychotropic agents.
+Please refer to the psychiatric medication page for more details.

 Research Activities.
 The therapists at the Meguro Counseling Center in Tokyo have published a number of research papers on topics including expatriate adaptation to living in Japan, eating disorders, dissociative disorders and child abuse, parental bonding, personality disorders, schizophrenia, cross-cultural issues related to Japan, suicide in medical patients, psychiatric drug development in Japan, virtual reality for panic disorder and phobias, virtual reality treatment and cognitive-behavioral therapy (CBT), antidepressant clinical trial methodology and development in Japan, and others.
 They have also given a number of presentations on these and other topics at various international conferences.